 Apple introduced a number of important security mechanisms with the release of macOS Mojave in September 2018.
 Foremost among these is a general catch-all protection, restricting access to a range of files on the filesystem, including the user's mail database, message history, Safari data, iTunes and Time Machine backups, cookies, and various other files.

 This mechanism ensures that there is user-consent for those files to be access, and protects against rogue programs or malware accessing them.

-As a consequence, in order to use a macOS app to work with your iTunes backup files, you must first grant it permission.
+As a consequence, in order to use a macOS app to work with your local iTunes or Mac Finder backup files, you must first grant it permission.

 Be very wary of any software that prompts you to move your backups to another location, bypassing this security mechanism.

 Also, be wary of any app that accesses data without a need to change this preference: it suggests that they might be backing up your iPhone to an insecure location.